 We've compiled a selection of grade-appropriate offerings to make it easy for you to browse Academy opportunities and classroom resources.

-June 13 - 15: Explore the Practices in this intermediate level NGSS workshop.
+March 3 & March 17: Explore the Crosscutting Concepts in this intermediate level NGSS workshop.

 Programs for Your Field Trip to the Academy

 This program provides San Francisco 4th & 5th grade classes with FREE science field trips, including a bus!